The Purple Piano Project: Critical response

 "The Purple Piano Project" was given mixed to positive reviews by critics.
 Jenna Mullins of E!
 Online called it "a perfect season-starter of an episode".
 The Atlantic's Kevin Fallon appreciated that it tackled some of the show's biggest problems, such as the surfeit of central characters and their previously un-addressed ages.
-He was particularly pleased that the episode focussed on typical high school life, rather than the adult characters or more serious issues.
+He was particularly pleased that the episode focused on typical high school life, rather than the adult characters or more serious issues.
 Bobby Hankinson of the Houston Chronicle approved of the "clear trajectory" set out for the characters, and noted that he looked forward to seeing their various storylines develop.
 Though AOLTV's Crystal Bell worried that clarifying the teenagers' ages could result in the younger characters being overlooked in future episodes, she was glad that the premiere saw the show return to its roots: "underdogs, show tunes and Sue Sylvester".
 A similar sentiment was expressed by Amy Reiter of the Los Angeles Times, who was hopeful that renewed focus on the core characters would lead to "a great year".
 The Huffington Post's Amy Lee observed that "Glee has a tendency to oscillate between sappy and nasty, sometimes without any warning", and then noted that "The Purple Piano Project" was more tonally balanced than the majority of the second season.
 Anthony Benigno of The Faster Times deemed the episode "admirably straightforward", unmarred by the sentimentality and inconsistencies which plagued previous episodes.
 His praise was tempered, however, and he wrote, "I wouldn't go so far as to call the episode good, it was oddly lifeless and the stakes seemed almost non-existent at times.
 It has the feel of a show rediscovering itself, but all things considered, Ryan Murphy and Co. handled the task relatively well."